EnisAksu/Argonis/Grabbergonis/readme.md

 2. Verify the file exists and is accessible
 3. Ensure the file is under 200MB
 4. Check if the file type is allowed
-5. Try running the script with administrator/sudo privileges if dependency installation fails
+5. Try running with administrator/sudo privileges if dependency installation fails
+6. For Windows, ensure you're using PowerShell

 ## Technical Details